August 3-28, 2026

 Iveren Winifred Nyinoh and Liliane Mukaremera, University of Exeter

-Application from students will be accepted starting from April 2026.
+Applications from students will be accepted from April 15 to May 15, 2026.

 Students need to pre-register to the VIU portal to receive the login and password necessary to register for courses.

-The pre-registration link will be available in a white box at the side of the pages in the Summer Session section of the VIU website.
+The pre-registration link is available in a white box in the pages of the Summer Session section of the VIU website.